Comparison of VoIP Hosted Phones & Traditional PBX

 Features of Hosted PBX vs Traditional PBX

 Features are often what make or break an enterprise-level PBX system.
 Most features that are found in traditional systems are also available in hosted systems.
-Voicemail to email or to text is a popular feature that allows voice messages to be automatically transcribed and delivered as text for easy reception of messages.
+Voicemail to email or voicemail to text are popular features that allow voice messages to be automatically transcribed and delivered in text form for easy reception of messages.

 Some modern hosted PBX systems even come with call recording, call accounting, email clients and much more.
 These systems are all part of the same suite which means you can set an “Away” message in your IM client and your email, voicemail and other modes of communication will reflect the same message.